David Blaine: Above the Below (2003)

 On September 5, 2003, Blaine began an endurance stunt in which he was sealed inside a transparent Plexiglas box.
 The case was suspended 30 ft in the air next to Potters Fields Park on the south bank of the River Thames in London, and measured 3 ft by 7 ft by 7 ft.
 A webcam was installed inside the box so that viewers could observe his progress.
 The stunt lasted 44 days, during which Blaine drank 1.2 gal of water per day and did not eat.

-The stunt was the subject of public interest and media attention, The Times reported that "1,614 articles in the British press have made reference to the exploit."
+The stunt was the subject of media attention, The Times reporting that "1,614 articles in the British press have made reference to the exploit."
 Then-US president George W. Bush referred to Blaine's stunt in a speech at the Whitehall Palace in London, saying, "The last noted American to visit London stayed in a glass box dangling over the Thames.
 A few might have been happy to provide similar arrangements for me."
-A number of spectators threw food and other items towards the box, including eggs, paint-filled balloons and golf balls, according to The Times.
-A McDonald's hamburger was flown up to the box by a remote-controlled helicopter as a taunt.
-The Evening Standard reported that one man was arrested for attempting to cut the cable supplying water to Blaine's box.
+Despite the media coverage, the British public were less impressed than previous American audiences and a number of spectators threw food and other items towards the box, including eggs, lemons, paint-filled balloons and golf balls.
+A McDonald's hamburger was flown up to the box by a remote-controlled helicopter as a taunt, drums were played at night to prevent Blaine from sleeping, and the Evening Standard reported that one man was arrested for attempting to cut the cable supplying water to Blaine's box.
+One critic claimed Blaine suffered from a God complex and described the stunt as "really poor [...] it's embarrassing to other magicians".

 On September 25, BBC News reported that "if his endurance test is real rather than an elaborate illusion", then Blaine's claim of tasting pear drops indicates he is advancing through the first stage of starvation.
 A medical doctor said that the taste is caused by ketones, which are produced when the body burns fat reserves.

 The stunt ended on October 19, and Blaine emerged in tears saying "I love you all!" and was subsequently hospitalized.
 The New England Journal of Medicine published a paper that documented his 44-day fast and stated his re-feeding was perhaps the most dangerous part of the stunt.
 The study reported, "He lost 24.5 kg25 percent of his original body weightand his body mass index dropped from 29.0 to 21.6.
 His appearance and body-mass index after his fast would not by themselves have alerted us to the risks of refeeding.
 Despite cautious management, he had hypophosphatemia and fluid retention, important elements of the refeeding syndrome."